In America, 1.8 million

 Nearly three quarters of

-convicted of driving while impaired are either frequent heavy drinkers
+drivers convicted of driving while impaired are either

 1986).